-On November 1, 2021, the "Personal Information Protection Law," China's first comprehensive law of this kind, went into effect.
-The Law applies not only to activities of processing personal information in China, but also to activities of processingpersonal information which exists within China outside of China, if (i) the purpose is to provide products or services to natural persons in China, (ii) the activities of natural persons in China are analyzed or evaluated, or (iii) other reasons specified by law or administrative regulations are applicable.
+This Law, which is China's first comprehensive law concerning personal information protection, applies not only to activities of processing personal information in China, but also to activities of processing personal information which exists within China outside of China, if (i) the purpose is to provide products or services to natural persons in China, (ii) the activities of natural persons in China are analyzed or evaluated, or (iii) other reasons specified by law or administrative regulations are applicable.

-In the Law, there are several provisions which are similar to the General Data Protection Regulation (GDPR) of the EU and other countries' data protection legislation, such as the legalization basis for processing personal information and the rights granted to individuals (such as the right to correction and deletion).
-On the other hand, China also has unique regulations: "operators of critical information infrastructures" and

-"personal information processors who process more than the amount of personal information stipulated by the Cyberspace Administration of China" are required to store personal information domestically, and are required to undergo a security evaluation by the Cyberspace Administration of China when providing personal information outside of the country.
+The Law stipulates the rights of individuals in personal information processing activities (such as the right to correction and deletion), the duties of personal information processors, etc., as well as a chapter on the provision of personal information abroad, in which "operators of critical information infrastructures" and "personal information processors who process more than the amount of personal information stipulated by the Cyberspace Administration of China" are required to store personal information collected and generated in China domestically, and are required to pass a security evaluation by the Cyberspace Administration of China when there is a definite need to provide personal information outside of the country.